What is AudioTX Communicator?

 the design of Communicator was that it should be as reliable

-IP solution is unique in that it provides for a low-delay, robust
+that it provides for a low-delay, robust audio connection, unlike

 is a professional broadcast-quality audio tool, and works as